Essential South America

 Rio de Janeiro

 Rio de Janeiro sweeps 20 km along a narrow alluvial strip between the mountains and the sea.
 Brazilians say: ‘God made the world in six days; the seventh he devoted to Rio’.
 Few people who have been to this magnificent city would argue!
 Our excursion today follows Rio’s famous beaches and passes Rodrigo de Freitas Lagoon to Cosme Velho.
 Here we board a funicular train for the 20-minute ride to the top of the 800m high Corcovado Mountain.
 The statue of Christ the Redeemer on top of the peak is Rio’s most famous landmark and one of the modern Wonders of the World, affording an incredible 360-degree view of the city.
-Later we explore the district of Santa Teresa and the famous Seleron Steps which lead up to the convent there.
+Lunch will be in a very typical restaurant of the Santa Teresa district.

 This morning a cable car takes us to the top of Sugar Loaf Mountain, uniquely situated at the entrance of Guanabara Bay.
 The journey to the top is completed in two stages, with beautiful views of the city and its beaches.